Rick's Free Auto Repair Advice

 Surface rust isn’t a big problem because it will wipe right off as soon as you drive the vehicle and use the brakes.
 But surface rust can turn into a big problem if you leave the car or truck unused for long periods.
 Then the surface rust beings to pit the rotor and no amount of driving can fix that.

-When left unused, the rust will begin to pit the rotor and that’s a serious problem.
+When left unused for long periods, the rust will begin to pit the rotor and that’s a serious problem.
 The brake pads can wipe away surface rust, but it can’t wear down the rotor enough to get rid of the pitted areas.
 The pitted areas reduce your stopping power (increased braking distances) because they’re not contacting the brake pads.

 These pitted brake rotors must be replaced